 Increase Our Penetration of Media Agencies and Large Enterprises.
 To date, the majority of our revenue has been generated from SMBs purchasing online, many of whom did not previously have access to low-cost commercial digital imagery.
 As of our last comprehensive customer survey, conducted in June 2011, less than 10% of our customers worked at companies with more than 500 employees.
-Furthermore, in 2011, less than 10% of our revenue was generated through our direct sales organization, which focuses on sales to media agencies and large enterprises.
+Furthermore, in 2011, less than 10% of our revenue was generated through direct sales to large organizations.
 We believe that we have a strong value proposition for media agencies and large enterprises, which account for a significant portion of the existing market for commercial digital imagery.
 These companies have historically purchased commercial imagery via sales-driven relationships and are used to complex licensing, limited image libraries and high prices.
 While our sales and support organization has historically been focused primarily on inbound customer communications, we are working to increase our revenue from media agencies and large enterprises through a direct sales approach and by offering tailored purchase options.
 We recently began building a direct sales team to target media agencies and large enterprises.
 We plan to expand our efforts in this area.
 This team represented less than 5% of our staff as of December 31, 2011.